EMM software and knowledge buyers need to find the right product

-The process of implementing enterprise mobile management software requires admins to make many important decisions, mostly pertaining to the different components that comprise an EMM plan.
-The most important factors to consider are the choice between a BYOD versus Corporate Owned, Personally Enabled policy, security needs, content management and the need for Unified Endpoint Management.
+The process of implementing enterprise mobility management software requires admins to make many important decisions, mostly pertaining to the different components that comprise an EMM plan.
+The most important factors to consider are the choice between a BYOD -- alternatively known as CYOD, or choose your own device -- and a corporate-owned, personally enabled policy, as well as security needs, content management and the need for unified endpoint management.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.